 Pacific Access Category Resident Visa is issued to citizens of Oceania countries (Kiribati, Tuvalu, Tonga, and Fiji).
-Of course, in order for citizens of these countries to receive this visa, they must first register in a ballot.
+Of course, for citizens of these countries to receive this visa, they must first register on a ballot.
 If they are selected, they can apply for a visa.
 Note that a limited number of these visas are issued annually.

 If you want to get Visa Pacific Access Category Resident, follow the paragraphs below.

 What is the Pacific Access Category Resident Visa?

 People from Kiribati, Tuvalu, Tonga, or Fuji can register in a Ballot and apply for the Pacific Access Category Resident Visa if selected.
 You can live, work, and study under this visa.
 Currently, the ballot registrations for this visa have been suspended due to the prevalence of COVID-19.
 If you are planning to apply for this visa, you must pay attention to the following:

 - People in the 18-45 age range are allowed to apply for this visa.

 - A limited number of these visas are issued throughout the year: